Thames21 is the voice for London’s waterways, working with communities to improve rivers and canals for people and wildlife.

 - Undertaking monitoring and research into the health of our local rivers

-- Campaigning for the reduction of waterway pollution and promoting sustainable behaviour
+- Campaigning against waterway pollution and promoting sustainable behaviour

 - Accrediting and training community groups to deliver safe and sustainable waterway improvement events